robertaicenogle/Biostats_Data_Analysis/README.md

    2. To find out what packages need updating, run brew outdated in Terminal
    3. To update a specific package, run brew update package name in Terminal.

-**Step 5**: Install git
+**Step 5**: Install Git

 In the terminal type **brew install git** and hit return.

 Even though we downloaded the latest version of Git, it is always good practice to check the version you are using from time to time.
-To check which version we are using, open the command line and type, git --version at the prompt.
+To check which version we are using, open the command line and type **git --version** at the prompt.